keyasha99/azure-network-protocols/README.md

 <img src="https://i.imgur.com/b7GzBiD.png" height="80%" width="80%" alt="Network Security Group"/>
 </p>
 <p>
 Switch back to the Windows VM to observe the traffic.
-After a while, once the rule takes into effect, the traffic will stop.
+After a while, once the rule takes effect, the traffic will stop.
 On Windows Powershell, you will start seeing Request timed out.
-Notice that in Wireshark you see (no response found) in the Info column.
+Notice that you see (no response found) in the Info column in Wireshark.
 </p>
 <br />